MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

-We add these top $k\%$ documents to the set for each class, where each set already contains the initial class representation $c_i$.
-In order to utilize this feedback, as shown in Figure \ref{fig:iterativefeedback}, we replace the initial class representations with the average of each class set in order to re-compute the confidence-based weight used in the sentence-based weighted label ensemble (Definition \ref{tag:labelensemble}).
-It is important to note that for each iteration, the top documents within the class set are updated/replaced, not added to (in order to avoid duplicates as well as avoid overfitting to certain documents throughout the iterations in case of any misclassifications).
-Furthermore, for the sentence-based weighted label ensemble, we use the learned contextualized sentence representations $cs_j^i$ and corresponding sentence weights $\alpha_j$ for recomputing the target class distribution used for the same iteration's weighted contrastive loss.
+In order to utilize this feedback, we replace the initial class representations with the average of each class set and use the learned contextualized sentence representations $cs_j^i$ and corresponding sentence weights $\alpha_j$ for recomputing the target class distribution (Equation \ref{tag:targetdist}).
 This allows us to incorporate both document-level and sentence-level feedback throughout our iterations.
-We avoid word-level feedback in order to mitigate the efficiency issues seen in previous works such as \cite{classkg-weakly}.

-It is important to note that in order to avoid error propagation in case of certain document misclassifications within our class sets, each iteration we re-train new contextualized sentence/document representations from our initial class-oriented representations.
-We find that using an updated class distribution for re-training the initial class-oriented representations significantly boosts performance (as shown in our experiments section) and avoids significant error propagation.
+We avoid word-level feedback in order to mitigate the efficiency issues seen in previous works such as \cite{classkg-weakly} and \cite{zeng2022weakly}.
+Overall, we find that using an updated class distribution for re-learning new contextualized representations significantly boosts performance (as shown in our experiments section) and avoids significant error propagation (more details in Appendix \ref{sec:moreiterative}).